marcodpt/minirps/README.md

 The body passed by the client in the request.

 #### json
-The body passed by the client in the request json parsed, if it fails it also contains the body as a json string.
+The body passed by the client in the request converted to json.

+If it fails contains the body as a json string.

 #### data: {name: {status: integer, headers: {header: string}, body: string, json}}
 The data object is where is stored all results of the [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) array of requests.
 A result is stored only if there is a name associated with the request and is already available for the next request or response associated templates.
  - name: The keys of the object is the name passed in the array of `requests`.
  - status: The response status associated with the request.
- - headers: The response headers associated with the request (header name is always _lowercase_ in this object)
+ - headers: The response headers associated with the request (header name is always **lowercase** in this object)
  - body: The response body as string associated with the request.
  - json: Teh response body json parsed (or if fails as string) associated with the request.